 Jessica Morganfield is a first-year Research Methods and Statistics Master’s student.
 She earned a Bachelor’s degree in Political Science and a Bachelor’s degree in Human Communication with a concentration in Rhetorical Theory from the University of Denver.
 She is working on the Evaluating the Efficacy of Learning Trajectories in Early Mathematics project.
 Working on the Kennedy Institute project is a valuable opportunity that will enable Jessica to put the theories and concepts from the RMS program into practice.

-Becky Myrold is a first year graduate student in the Library and Information Science program.
+Becky Myrold is a second year graduate student in the Library and Information Science program.
 Past focus areas have included youth physical activity and the sustainability of that activity, bike safety programs, and the prevention of mental, emotional and behavioral challenges within the population.
-To this end she completed her first master’s degree in prevention science from Washington State University with a thesis evaluating a local bike safety program for young children.
+To this end she completed her first masters degree in prevention science from Washington State University with a thesis evaluating a local bike safety program for young children.
 Her current focus is to explore the information industry to better allow access to all populations in a variety of settings.
-At the Marsico Institute, she is currently working on the Learning and Teaching with Learning Trajectories (LT2) project to update the Building Blocks Learning Trajectories (BBLT), an existing web application that constitutes a research-based teacher preparation and professional development tool for educators who teach young children mathematics.
+Furthermore, Becky has also found a passion within the fire service and is trying to get hired onto a department.
+This fall she will be working on the CREMAT project at the Kennedy Institute as a graduate research assistant.

 Sarah O'Neil is a first-year Master's student in the Research Methods and Statistics program.
 She is currently working on the Evaluating the Efficacy of Learning Trajectories in Early Mathematics project.
 Sarah moved to Denver after spending three years on the Rosebud Reservation in South Dakota working for Saint Francis Indian School and the Boys and Girls Club of Rosebud.
 She is interested in program evaluation and data driven education.